-Pre-Observation Proforma Teacher initials: Observer: Teaching group: Date: Quality of Education How does the content of this lesson fit sequence of learning?
-What are the intended learning outcon lesson and/or unit of work?
-What is the challenge/application of ne knowledge/skill expected?
-How are these resources or activities in nes for this w Intended to help the pupils/students achieve the all outcomes?
-Teacher: Professional Learning Focus nticipated What have you been focusing on/trying What has been your new learning?
+Pre-Observa tion Proforma Teacher initials: Observer: Teaching group: Date: Quality of Education How does the content of this lesson fit sequence of learning?
+What are the intended learning outcome lesson and/or unit of work?What is the challenge/application of ne knowledge/skill expected?How are these resources or activities i help the pupils/students achieve the aroutcomes? ntended to Teacher: Professional Learning Focus What have you been focusing on/trying What has been your new learning?
 What are you focusing on in particular lesson?
-What are you hoping I will observe link focus? in this Targeted Students/Pupils: Who are they?
+What are you hoping I will observe link focus? , in this Targeted Students/Pupils: Who are they?
 Why?
 What have you been trying with them i lessons?
 What changes have you seen? n previous

-Date: January 2025
+Date: June 2025

 LESSON DETAILS: TO BE COMPLETE D BY OBSI ERVER

 Teacher: Observer:

 Class: Year: Date:

 Summary of main points: Positive opening question:

 Key strengths:

 Areas for development:

-Areas for development.

 Is any follow-up required?
 YES/NO

 If 'YES,' outline required action:

+,

 Action completion date:

-. icacii compication dato.